TannerTorrey3/top-king/README.md

 2.)
 Collect new versions of "playing cards" and progress in skill based matchmaking.
 3.)
 Battle players for stakes including playing cards, currency, and more!

-# COMING SOON TO A BROWSER NEAR YOU
+# COMING SOON  --- To a Browser Near You
 ####  VERSION 1.0 RELEASE DATE --- November 6th, 2023 (Day following FIDE Grand Swiss tournament)